COD/BOD Removal In Waterways

-COD and BOD are commonly treated by biological methods, such as adding bacteria and providing favourable conditions to break down the organic matter quickly.
-Sewage treatment plants commonly use return activated sludge (RAS) as a bacteria source, which is added to aerated water and aerated to treat organics in the water.
-Once the bacteria have fed on the organics and been removed from the water, some of them are returned to the start of the process to continue the process.
+BOD is commonly treated by biological methods, such as adding bacteria and providing favourable conditions to break down the organic matter quickly.
+Sewage treatment plants commonly use return activated sludge (RAS) as a bacteria source to treat organics in the water.

 Clean TeQ Water provides tertiary treatment of wastewater, polishing nutrients or improving water quality once the majority of COD and BOD has been removed.
 Treatment methods such as activated sludge or membrane bioreactors are commonly used as secondary treatment methods to remove COD and BOD.